 Dr. Frenkel is frequently sought out for his expert opinion on the research studies of ophthalmologists nationwide.
 He has published over 100 manuscripts, abstracts, and book chapters in ophthalmology concentrating on retina and glaucoma, and has been featured on the cover of Eurotimes, as well as being featured in OphthalmologyTime Europe, Ocular Surgery News, Time magazine, and The Wall Street Journal.
 His work has been presented at 100+ major ophthalmology meetings such as the American Academy of Ophthalmology, European Society of Ophthalmology, Asia-Pacific Academy of Ophthalmology, Retina Society, Macula Society, Bascom-Palmer Angiogenesis Meeting, Euretina, American Glaucoma Society, World Glaucoma Congress, and the Association for Research in Vision and Ophthalmology.

 Bascom Palmer Eye Institute of the University of Miami Health System and University of Miami Miller School of Medicine has again been ranked as the nation’s best in ophthalmology by U.S News & World Report in its Best Hospitals edition.
 It is the 14th year in a row and the 16th time that Bascom Palmer Eye Institute has been ranked #1 since the publication began surveying U.S. physicians for its annual rankings.
-Dr. Frenkel is a Voluntary Professor of Ophthalmology at Bascom Palmer Eye Institute.
-He is the only Bascom Palmer staff member on the Treasure Coast.
+Dr. Frenkel is a former Voluntary Professor of Ophthalmology at Bascom Palmer Eye Institute.
+He has been the only Bascom Palmer staff member on the Treasure Coast.
 Dr. Frenkel is a Fellow of the American Academy of Ophthalmology.
 He is also the only Academy of Ophthalmology's Achievement Award recipient on the Treasure Coast.
 He is also the Treasure Coast's only American Glaucoma Society Member.
 He served on the Board of Director’s of the Florida Society of Ophthalmology and as President of the Treasure Coast Ophthalmologic Society for many years.
 Dr. Frenkel is also a member of the American Society for Laser Medicine and Surgery.

 Julia Nemiroff, M.D.